-The SMU (Satellite Management Unit) is providing the service functions relevant for OBDH (Onboard Data Handling), power and control distribution, AOCS, etc. The SMU is based on a radiation tolerant DSP processor, TSC21020.
-To achieve maximum integration and miniaturization, the SMU design makes extensively use of FPGA components.
+The SMU (Satellite Management Unit) is providing the service functions relevant to OBDH (Onboard Data Handling), power and control distribution, AOCS, etc. The SMU is based on a radiation-tolerant DSP processor, TSC21020.
+To achieve maximum integration and miniaturization, the SMU design makes extensive use of FPGA components.
 Various interfaces are implemented in the SMU such as standard serial lines (RS422 and IEEE1355) as well as standard ESA OBDH interfaces.
 Each S/C is furnished with two SMU units for redundancy.

 RF communication is provided in X-band for encrypted downlink transmissions (the constellation satellites use the same antenna for image acquisition and X-band data downlink; however, each function requires exclusive antenna use).
 The uplink communication is in S-band (also encrypted).
 In addition, an intersatellite link (or cross-link) in S-band is provided for data product transfer.
 The satellite control data routing is selectable either via ground station and/or via an inter-satellite link.

 Orbit: The five satellites are launched into three orbital planes.
-Average altitude of about 500 km, inclination for near-polar orbits (98.2º).
-Orbital plane 1 contains 2 S/C; orbital plane 2 contains 1 S/C, orbital plane 3 contains 2 S/C. The angle between orbital plane 1/2 is 64º; the angle between orbital planes 2/3 is 65.6º.
+The average altitude of about 500 km, and the inclination for near-polar orbits (98.2º).
+Orbital plane 1 contains 2 S/C; orbital plane 2 contains 1 S/C, and orbital plane 3 contains 2 S/C. The angle between orbital plane 1/2 is 64º; the angle between orbital plane 2/3 is 65.6º.
 The phase angles of the S/C are: Orbital plane 1 = 0º+69º; orbital plane 2 = 34.5º; orbital plane 3 = 0º+69º.
 The five spacecraft constellation offers very short response times and a high system redundancy.

-Launch: The 5-satellite constellation was launched in the time frame 2006-2008 (single launches in half year increments), initiating operations from 2006 onwards and full utilization of services starting in 2008.
+The 5-satellite constellation was launched in the time frame 2006-2008 (single launches in half-year increments), initiating operations from 2006 onwards and full utilization of services starting in 2008.
 The launch provider was Cosmos International GmbH using the Cosmos 3M launch vehicle.

 December 19, 2006 (Cosmos-3M launch vehicle)